diegojromerolopez/gelidum/README.md

 ## Introduction
-Inspired by the method freeze found in other languages like Javascript, this package tries to make immutable objects to make it easier avoid accidental modifications in your code.
+Inspired by the method freeze found in other languages like Javascript, this package tries to make immutable objects to make it easier avoiding accidental modifications in your code.

 See more comments about this project in this [Show HN](https://news.ycombinator.com/item?id=27507524).